IrisAnd/robo_pong/README.md

 * Vorbereitung: Fangpunkt --> Robot Arbeitsraum definieren (Kugel), Schnittpunkt mit Trajektorie

-#### 12/19/2019 – Iris, Gregor, Jakob
+#### 12/19/2019
-* trajectory: ball detected, position output by webcam (w/o depth) and trajectory calculated with translated Israeli code (presumably, to be tested)
+* trajectory: ball detected, position output by webcam (w/o depth) and trajectory calculated with translated third party code code (presumably, to be tested)
 * TCP connection between our laptop (pyhton) and Robot PC (C++): message sent and echoed
 	* issue: on server, only length of transferred data could be read, not string itself (proper conversion must be found)
 	* TCPClient.py: ITRI PC IP address and port updated
 	* TCPServer.cpp: Windows Winsock TCP/IP Server example code (most recent version is on ITRI PC only)

-#### 12/18/2019 – Iris, Clarissa, Jakob
+#### 12/18/2019
-* RealSense: runs on Clarissa’s (Linux) and Jakob’s (Windows) laptop
+* RealSense: runs on Linux and Windows laptop
 * ball detection: got pixel and depth information from RealSense
-* trajectory: Israeli matlab code was transleted to python (not tested yet)
+* trajectory: matlab code was translated to python (not tested yet)
-* TCP Server Client: sent String message from Clarissa’s laptop (client) to Jakob’s laptop (server) and back
+* TCP Server Client: sent String message from client to server and back
 * ask TA for folding ruler